thtliife/servicenow-sync/README.md

 This will open your the currently focused file in the configured ServiceNow instance with your default browser.
-This obviously requires that the file has already been configured for Servicenow sync with the `Servicenow Sync: Sync` command.
+This obviously requires that the file has already been configured for Servicenow sync with the `Servicenow Sync: Configure File` command.

 ## Further information